 The immune system is actually made up of two subdivisions: the innate and adaptive immune systems.

 The innate system is more general.
-It provides a non-specific defense against germs and outside bacteria that enter through the skin or digestion.
+It provides a non-specific defence against germs and outside bacteria that enter through the skin or digestion.

 The adaptive immune system is more specific.

 It creates antibodies to fight specific germs and viruses that enter the body.